 Someone who is running in a marathon would usually want to increase their sodium intake due to the loss of salts caused by sweating.
 However, a low-salt diet is sometimes recommended for those individuals with cardiac related issues.
 If your physician has recommended a low-sodium diet, please speak with him/her about your marathon training and the possibility of increasing the sodium content of your diet.

 What is the correlation between low estrogen levels and stress fractures?

 Having low estrogen levels can lead to brittle bones.
 When a woman reaches menopause or just stops having her period due to insufficient nutrition, her estrogen levels are lowered.
 This in turn can lead to loss of bone mass, which directly affects fractures.
 Osteoporosis is a disease that causes bones to become thin and weak, often resulting in fractures (broken bones).
 Fractures can cause debilitating pain, reduced mobility, and a loss of quality of life.
 A bone screening called a DEXA can help you determine your body’s individual bone mass.
 Low bone density can occur at any age, so if you develop a fracture or stress fracture it’s important to speak with your doctor about the possibility that you are developing osteopenia or osteoporosis.
 This can be due to many factors, including genetics, diet, and low estrogen.
-For more information, please call the HSS Osteoporosis Prevention Center at 212-224-7935.
+For more information, please call Osteoporosis and Metabolic Bone Health at 212-224-7935.

 Can a very low resting heart rate be a sign of something serious?